mcburton/writing/squaring-research-design.markdown

 Mpublishing is seen as a leader in the field of scholarly publishing, in part because of their active and ongoing experimental approach to scholarly knowledge production.
 Mpublishing is home to the Journal of Electronic Publishing, a publication that truly practices what it preaches.
 Beyond ebooks and electronic journals, Mpublishing explores new modalities such as interactive web-sites, driven by modified blogging engines, t

+[knowledge production is intertwined with practice]

+Scholarly publishing is the production of Ethnomethodological accounts.
+It is the work of scholars to formulate what they have _done_ in accountable ways.
+This way of thinking means the practices of knowledge production in are intimately intertwined with those of scholarly publishing.

+If we take seriously Crabtree's (2004) assertion that "the real world of things concrete only exists for human beings as a result of human practice, and as practice changes so does our understanding of the real world of things concrete."
+Then we consider seriously the fact that the digital humanities, as a change in humanist scholarly practice, may fundamentally threaten humanist knowledge.